bonitasoft/bonita-doc/md/performance-tuning.md

 The Scheduler service is responsible for executing jobs.
 A job is executed inside a thread of the scheduler service.
 There are various kinds of jobs, some resulting from internal requirements such as API session cleaning, or batch deletion of a table row, and some related to process design such as BPMN2 events.
-The Bonita BPM Engine Scheduler service uses the Quartz Scheduler.
+The Bonita Engine Scheduler service uses the Quartz Scheduler.
 Quartz takes the size of the threadpool as an input parameter.
 Quartz uses threads to execute jobs concurrently.

 The Scheduler service configuration is in `bonita-platform-community-custom.properties`.
 You can configure: